neoforged/.github/primers/1.21.5/index.md

     - `ItemModelGenerators#prefixForSlotTrim` - Generates a vanilla `ResourceLocation` for a trim in some slot.
 - `net.minecraft.client.gui.components.toasts.Toast#getSoundEvent` - Returns the sound to play when the toast is displayed.
 - `net.minecraft.client.gui.screens.options.VideoSettingsScreen#updateFullscreenButton` - Sets the fullscreen option to the specified boolean.
-- `net.minecraft.client.model.AdultAndBabyModelPair` - Holds two `Model` instances that represents the adult and baby of some entity.
 - `net.minecraft.client.model.geom.builders`
     - `MeshDefinition#apply` - Applies the given transformer to the mesh before returning a new instance.
     - `MeshTransformer#IDENTITY`- Performs the identity transformation.
+- `net.minecraft.client.particle`
-- `net.minecraft.client.particle.FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
+    - `FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
+    - `FireflyParticle` - A particle that spawns fireflies around a given non-air block position.
 - `net.minecraft.client.renderer.PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
 - `net.minecraft.client.renderer.entity.state.PigRenderState#variant` - The variant of the pig.
 - `net.minecraft.client.renderer.item.SelectItemModel$ModelSelector` - A functional interface that selects the item model based on the switch case and level.